Challenge

 - Immigrants who are not familiar with public resources

-- Consulting a lawyer about legal problems
+- Consulting a lawyer about their legal concerns

 Paint Points